 If ever a thief tries to steal your hardware, you can still prevent that person from reaching your funds by protecting the hardware wallet with a PIN code.

 So what if the hardware gets into the hands of another person?
 Will you still be able to retrieve your cryptocurrency funds?
 Yes, definitely.
 For as long as you have created a secret backup code or a recovery phrase, you can still get your funds back.

-If you don’t intend to use a crypto trading software but would only like to hold your digital assets for a long time as a HODLer, then hardware wallets can suit your needs.
-Or if you only want a little part of your crypto funds to be used for trading, you can also choose among the variety of options for hardware wallets then place your trading funds in a hot storage.
+If you don’t intend to use crypto trading software but would only like to hold your digital assets for a long time as a HODLer, then hardware wallets can suit your needs.
+Or if you only want a little part of your crypto funds to be used for trading, you can also choose among the variety of options for hardware wallets then place your trading funds in hot storage.

 Some cryptocurrency exchanges allow the connection of your hardware wallet to the trading platform.
-By doing this, you can add a layer of security in your transactions since the private keys would never leave your device.
+By doing this, you can add a layer of security to your transactions since the private keys would never leave your device.

 - You can quickly secure bitcoins and altcoins in it;

 - You can back up your codes for added security in case your device gets stolen or lost;

 - There is less margin of error since setting it up is not complicated; and

 - You can use a combination of multiple hardware wallets.

 What are the disadvantages of hardware crypto wallets?